zcrayman/tut-data/5/README.md

 }
 ```

-The test is naturally multi threaded.
-A Continuous Query will operate in a thread controlled by the Gemfire DataSource, and so we must assume that update events will be asynchronous.
+The test is naturally multi-threaded.
+A Continuous Query will operate in a thread controlled by the GemFire DataSource, and so we must assume that update events will be asynchronous.
 This is the reason why a CountDownLatch is used rather than a more standard stub.
 We require a way to synchronise behaviour across multiple threads, and control the timeout of the test to stop it hanging our full test execution.

 Continuous Queries require a reference to a spring bean that has a standardised method signature, of which there is a selection available.
 A good compromise between ease of use and functionality is the signature.